- Home

 📞If You've Been Targeted

-- Report to FBI IC3 if significant money lost (ic3.gov)
+- Report to FBI IC3 (ic3.gov) if you lost significant money or provided financial account information

-- Post warning on all your official channels
+- Post a clear warning on all your official, verified channels with screenshots of the fake endorsement

 🌍Report & Get Help